wbailey/wbailey.github.io/source/_posts/2014-01-17-the-supportive-interview.markdown

 * _Allow Google_ - Allow them to use Google during the technical interview and explain to them it is OK to look things up.
 We do it all the time in our job, so why should interviewing be any different?
-This is not about rote memorization and besides, I am old, so my memory registers in the head are diminishing.
-If I can't look up method signatures and documentation, I surely fail the test.
+This is not about rote memorization and besides, I am old, so the memory registers in my head are diminishing.
+If I can't look up method signatures and documentation, I will surely fail the test.
 Does that mean I can't write good code?
 Hardly!

 ## Avoid Context